 There are two ways to install GPC.
 One is to download the source code for the compiler, compile it yourself with GCC, and install the binaries you create.
 Another is to download pre-compiled binaries.
 The former is more arduous but at the same time more reliable.
 The latter is easier, but the resulting installation may be incompatible with your system, especially if you are working on Linux.

-To install the Linux binary, extract with the following command.
+To install one of our Linux binaries, extract with the following command.
 You will be prompted for the root password because the files will be installed in the root file system.

 sudo tar -zxvf gpc-20070904-with-gcc.i686-pc-linux-gnu.tar.gz